lafaulx/colossus/README.md

 ## WTF?
 My goal was to create a clear and simple architecture which supports both async Redux actions, client-side routing and server-side rendering and here's brief story that covers the main parts.

-Firstly we define routes and containers for them – containers have static method `fetchData` where you're able to call page-specific async actions to get data from the server on page load (async actions are delivered by [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch), [redux-actions](https://github.com/acdlite/redux-actions) and [redux-promise](https://github.com/acdlite/redux-promise)).
+Firstly we define routes and containers for them – containers have static method `fetchData` where you're able to call page-specific async actions to get data from the server on page load with [redux-api-middleware](https://github.com/agraboso/redux-api-middleware) and [redux-actions](https://github.com/acdlite/redux-actions).
 To restore state during server-side rendering we use technique described in [react-router-redux SSR example](https://github.com/reactjs/react-router-redux/tree/master/examples/server) with small adjustment – we go through components tree for this route to execute all `fetchData` promises – after this promises are resolved and state goes in line with the route we're able to render components on the page with commonly used technique.
 To call static method `fetchData` on client side we use `history.listen` function from [react-router-redux](https://github.com/reactjs/react-router-redux#how-do-i-watch-for-navigation-events-such-as-for-analytics) – in a callback for history change we use the same `match` techique to fetch components tree and call async actions from the containers.
 Simple action calls and state props binding are achieved by classic [react-redux connect decorator](http://redux.js.org/docs/basics/UsageWithReact.html).

 After this brief intro feel free to check the code itself – it most probably describes itself much better.